-The Canon EOS M6 and the Olympus OM-D E-M10 Mark II are two digital cameras that were revealed to the public, respectively, in February 2017 and August 2015.
+The Canon EOS M6 and the Olympus OM-D E-M10 Mark II are two digital cameras that were officially introduced, respectively, in February 2017 and August 2015.
 Both the M6 and the E-M10 II are mirrorless interchangeable lens cameras that are based on an APS-C (M6) and a Four Thirds (E-M10 II) sensor.
-The Canon has a resolution of 24 megapixel, whereas the Olympus provides 15.9 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 24 megapixels, whereas the Olympus provides 15.9 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Canon M6 and the Olympus E-M10 II is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the M6 – represents the basis or 100 percent across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the M6 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M10 II is notably larger (31 percent) than the Canon M6.
 In terms of weight, the two cameras are very close.
 In this context, it is worth noting that neither the M6 nor the E-M10 II are weather-sealed.